 Myofascial release or professional massage therapy to improve blood flow and ease muscle tightness.

-Also, a gentle massage around the buttock and hip area can also prevent muscle tension.
+Also, a gentle massage around the buttocks and hip area can prevent muscle tension.

 Nerve Pain Treatment